johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 Now, some people from PAL countries might concur that they only ever experienced these games with squashed art (and potentially running 17% slower because of the 60 vs 50 Hz difference); that's how they remember them, and that's what they want to emulate for nostalgic reasons.
 It's hard to argue with that logic, indeed---if those are your memories, then that's the end of it.
 But keep in mind the "PAL squash" only happened because of practical considerations (mainly due to budgetary limitations); it wasn't a deliberate artistic or creative intention, but an unfortunate necessity.
 Then the real question is this: do you want to emulate these games as you remember them, or how their creators intended them to be experienced?
 And wouldn't it be nice, after all these years, to finally enjoy them in their most authentic, undistorted form?

 ### It's not just about the video

-Many of these PAL conversions were less than perfect and did not account for the ~17% slowdown that happens when a game synced to the 60 Hz NTSC vertical refresh rate is running in 50 Hz PAL mode.
+Many of these PAL conversions were less than perfect and did not account for the ~17% slowdown that happens when a game synced to the 60 Hz NTSC vertical refresh rate is running in 50 Hz PAL mode (most people from Europe who owned PAL consoles back in the day are painfully aware of this slowdown issue in shoddily ported NTSC games).
 Quite often, the music playback is synced to the screen refresh rate, which makes the slowdown fairly easy to spot (if the game also has a MS-DOS port, one somewhat reliable way to ascertain the correct music playback speed is to listen to the MS-DOS version.
 But this is not a 100% method; sometimes the composers changed the music's tempo in the ports.
 Also be careful: just because the music plays at the supposedly correct speed, it doesn't mean it's OK to run the game in PAL---the aspect ratio of the graphics is still wrong!)

 Check out this video for a demonstration of the PAL vs NTSC differences on the classic game Secret of Monkey Island.
 (By the way, it's worth watching the